-The evaluation of an applicant is based upon the grade point average, interview(s), references and a statement of the applicant's expectations and goals.
-These are scored in accordance with the pattern adopted by the Committee on Medical Laboratory Education and carry these weight-values:
+The evaluation of an applicant is based upon the GPAs, interview(s), references, and a statement of the applicant's expectations and goals.
+These are scored and carry the following weight-values:

 Science GPA 20%

 Cum.
 GPA 20%

 Academic progress 10%

-Interviews (s) 30%
+Interview(s) 30%

 References 15%

 Applicant's statement 5%